injamul3798/injamul3798/README.md

 Hi there 👋  <br/>
 ### This is Injamul Haque😊 . <br/>
 I am studying BSc in Computer Science Engineering, DIU <br/>
-I’m also currently working on Object Oriented Programming.
-Also I’m learning Database management System now.<br/>
+I’m also currently working on database management system.And also learning Data Mining and Machine Learning<br/>

-I have skill in :
+I have skill in
 - Data Structure and Algorithm(begineer)
-- Object Oriented Programming
+- Object Oriented Programming with python,java,MYsql
-- Compettive programming with C,C++
+- Compettive programming
-- Problem solving
 - Django